percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 only authorized users participate in the conference.
 Similarly the Key Distributor can create a WebRTC Identity assertion to bind the fingerprint of the unique certificate used by the Key Distributor for this conference so that the endpoint can validate it is talking to the correct Key Distributor.
+Such a setup requires an Identity Provider (Idp) trusted by the endpoints and the Key Distributor.

 ## Certificate Fingerprints in Session Signaling